Assistant Clinical Professor

 Professor Wilson is currently completing a doctoral program in organization and management with a specialization in leadership.
 She began her career in healthcare as a Diploma Nurse from Methodist Hospital in South Philadelphia, obtained her Bachelor's degree from the University of Hawaii and her Master's degree from Widener University in Chester, PA in Nursing Administration.
 She is nationally certified as a Nurse Executive by the American Nurse Credentialing Center, at both a nurse executive and nurse executive-advanced levels.

 An experienced administrator, educator and leader, Professor Wilson is a former director of a Department of Nursing, experienced in the development, recruitment and operational direction of nursing programs.
 She is an experienced national speaker for nursing leadership programs and a featured speaker for the American Nurse Credentialing Center for the past nine years.

-Professor Wilson is the co-author of the Nurse Executive Review and Resource Manual published by the American Nurses Credentialing Center in March, 2010.
+Ginny is the co-author of the Nurse Executive Review and Resource Manual published by the American Nurses Credentialing Center in March, 2010.
 She currently is co-authoring the 2nd Edition of the Nurse Executive Review and Resource Manual published by the American Nurses Credentialing Center to be published in March, 2013.
 She has been published in peer texts and has developed and been faculty for continuing education modules in nursing leadership in multiple presentation venues.